Unkn0wnCat/adapta-gtk-theme/README.md

  > **Note:**
  >
- >   * Adapta does NOT support elementaryOS.
+ >   * Kdapta does NOT support elementaryOS.

 Installation from Package(s)
 ----------------------------